Settle Abroad With Your Family

-Countries like Australia, Canada, and the UK etc. allow bringing pets at an extra cost.
-The pets should have been vaccinated; few countries will not allow directly being imported, they need to be parked for few days or months in defined countries, after meeting the standards they will allow the pets into the migrating country’s quarantines for testing, subsequently, the pets are reunited with the owners.
+Countries like Australia, Canada, and the UK etc. allow bringing pets to the country at an extra cost.
+The pets should have been vaccinated; few countries will not allow the pets to come directly. they need to stay for few days or months in defined countries, after meeting the standards they will allow the pets into the migrating country for testing, subsequently, the pets are reunited with the owners.

 Is there a medical test?

 Many countries have made it mandatory to have a medical examination done before issuing the PR visa.
 Normally as a part of the examination process, they check if the applicant is free from the contagious diseases, he/she is possessing good health condition and don’t need assistance or will not depend upon the society or government or will not depend upon their health care system.